 I’ve been doing more research on sustainability and it has really opened my eyes.
-I find when you think you are doing really well, suddenly you find a hundred more things that are harmful to the planet that you are still doing.
+I find when you think you are doing really well, suddenly you find a hundred more things that are harmful to the planet that you are still doing, like not using Reusable Cotton Pads.

 I also realised that I spend a fair amount of money on cotton pads as I go through them very quickly so I didn’t want to buy Cotton pads that were Organic as they are usually more expensive and I will use the same amount.